krom/docker-compose-makefile/README.md

 SAMPLES
 -------

-Basic command (you can copy and paste it into your Makefile)
+Basic commands (you can copy and paste it into your Makefile)

 ```makefile
 up: ## Start all or c=<name> containers in foreground